Liwmo/liwmo.github.io/_posts/2020-06-03-thinking-about-thinking-in-the-wake-of-covid-19-part-1.markdown

 So, in the example above, we have mainly focused on "remembering" and "understanding", and even then there are quite a few moving gears in the contraption.
 Perhaps it can be argued that people also "apply" this knowledge when using the figure as evidence for a talking point online.
 Although, if the facts are incorrectly recalled or misinterpreted then the action is more likely reinforcing an incorrect mental model.
 This also does not account for analysis and evaluation of the argument, which is necessary and insightful but often overshadowed by instinctual reactions and emotions.
 To dive deeper into what I mean, the "number of sick people" is actually rather difficult to understand as this is represented by the area under the curve or a sum of the number of people sick captured across a series of time slices (and invoking calculus is always fun even if there's nothing to explicitly compute).
 Assuming all that knowledge registers, we might then ask questions such as whether or not the total number of infected people will decrease as a result of preventative measures, or whether this metric will be approximately the same with cases simply spread over time to avoid overloading hospital capacity.
 Likewise, one might begin to "evaluate" the model and ask if the capacity is fixed.
 More health care workers might become sick as there are more patients, or more temporary facilities may be constructed which might yield a slight boost and morph the horizontal threshold, and interestingly enough, all of this only scratches the surface regarding translation in terms of realistic societal consequences (e.g. overloaded hospitals effects on treatment of other ailments and overall public trust) and practical potential actions (e.g. weighing who gets treatment, balancing personal protections, and anticipating public response).

 However, if people already have a hypothesis in mind, it can be difficult to sway our own minds contrary to the status quo thereby impeding our ability to analyze/evaluate with sufficient breadth and depth.
 This is especially the case when we have a particularly invested interest in something or when topics which elicit visceral reactions such as politics or personal family matters.
 Putting aside affect for now, say we can identify pieces of the graph but do not necessarily comprehend what we're seeing (not moving past the second level of the taxonomy), then it becomes almost impossible to have an informed opinion unless we're able to judge our own understanding, identify this gap in knowledge, know how and where to fill this hole, have the strategies to learn from other sources, and actually muster up the motivation to set these plans in motion.
 In other words, knowing and thinking are often not enough; we need "thinking about thinking," or in other words, metacognition.
+But, I'll leave that for another time and instead share this cellular automata simulation of an epidemic and a great video of exploratory analysis on this topic as well.

 <style>
 #iframe-wrapper {